Nitrokey/nitrokey-websmartcard/implementation.md

 ### From hash (GENERATE_KEY_FROM_DATA)

-For the actual key generation the FIDO U2F key generation and wrapping mechanism was reused.
+For the actual key generation the FIDO U2F / FIDO2 key generation and wrapping mechanism was reused, but with different constants set.
 The passphrase is processed through a hash function (e.g. Argon2) with known parameters client side, and the hash result is sent to the device.
 The received hash is mixed through PBKDF2 with device's salt, then HMAC'ed with the Nitrokey Webcrypt's master key `WC_MASTER_KEY` along with the authentication tag.
 Finally it is encrypted through another secret key - `WC_MASTER_ENC_KEY`.

+The hash function selection, use and parameters will be standardized in the future.

 ```text
 # Browser